8planes/mirosubs/docs/static-files.rst

 Quick how to
 ============

 1. When in development with DEBUG = True all media will not be compressed.
+Else you can controle this with the COMPRESS_MEDIA setting.
 2. You can add media to the any of the bundles on settings.py or create a new bundle if you need a specific collection of media (see bellow)
 3. If it's a new bundle add the include in the template (see bellow)